Trouvaille Stitch Kits sustainability initiatives

 we prioritise uk suppliers

-While it is not always possible to source high quality specialist materials from the UK (embroidery floss and fabric being two examples of this), I attempt to source all other materials and products from UK suppliers, including our needles, embroidery scissors, needleminders, packaging and office supplies.
-Additionally, where possible, I source from small businesses with similar ethical principles to myself.
+While it is not always possible to source high quality specialist materials from the UK (embroidery floss and fabric being two examples of this), we attempt to source all other materials and products from UK suppliers, including our needles, embroidery scissors, needleminders, packaging and office supplies.
+Where possible, we source from small businesses with similar ethical principles to ourselves.
 This helps to support small and local businesses, while assisting the UK economy and minimising carbon emmissions associated with transport of goods.

 we consciously minimise energy usage